 Academic issues, such as learning disabilities or limited success with formal education, can shadow us throughout our lives.
 These experiences, large or small, affect the messages we tell ourselves and the opportunities we allow ourselves.

-The truth is that many factors influence our ability to “do school well,” including subject interest, family stability, rigid teaching philosophies, unidentified brain/vision issues, and biological needs.
+The truth is that many factors influence our ability to “do school well,” including subject interest, family stability, rigid teaching philosophies, neurodivergence, unidentified brain/vision issues, and biological needs.
 And even if learning has not been a notable problem up until now, it can become one as you challenge yourself in college, throughout your career, or when helping your own children to do school well.

 Let's work through those limiting beliefs about yourself that you've developed over time and uncover your true abilities.
 If you have a disability and plan to attend college, I can help you navigate the transition and demystify campus disability services.
 If you'd like to reduce your test/math anxiety, better help your child with homework, complete your graduate studies, or resolve similar concerns, give me a call.